Vnay12/CPP-And-DSA/CheatSheet.md

 when we define data type with pointer, it isnt the datatype of that pointer.
 Its pointing to that type

 datatype of pointer itself is unsigned int

+Note: in CPP it depends on the system if its 32 bit system then its 4 byte or for 64 bit system it is 8 byte